SLASSCOM/slasscom-visual-design-and-multimedia-curriculum/graphic-design/file-formats-and-tools.md

 ---
 ---

-## Assignment:  File format comparison
+## Team Assignment:  File format comparison

 <dl>
 <dt>Assignment Duration</dt>
 <dd>15 mins</dd>
 </dl>
 ### Assignment description

 Identify and discuss a file format for each of the following scenarios.